tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * **Instructor Note**: The rest of this section involves the linear regression and training/test window code used in the prior activity.

-* Point out that we'll save the out_of_sample_rmse developed from this approach, and later compare it the RMSE developed from the rolling-out-of-sample approach.
+* Point out that we'll save the out_of_sample_rmse developed from this approach, and compare it later to the RMSE developed from the rolling-out-of-sample approach.

 * Next, introduce the preparatory steps for rolling out-of-sample predictions using Scikit-learn: